Current Developments

 Downtown Developments

 Chickasha’s historic downtown is growing!
-The EDC is placing special importance on improving the downtown district.
 Both existing and newly constructed buildings are available for sale or lease along Chickasha Avenue.
 Visitors are drawn to downtown for numerous events throughout the year.
-Our downtown has food (such as Ben & Jay’s Pizza and the Crazy 8 Cafe), drinks (such as Shakespeare Wine Company and Brandi’s), shopping (including Perefitte Home & Gifts and Tammie’s Bling), entertainment (including AdventureScape and The Outpost Arcade), and culture (with the Science & Arts Art Wrecker building and Chickasha Area Arts Gallery).
+Our downtown has food, drinks, shopping, entertainment, and culture, all within walking distance.

 The Chickasha Community Foundation is entering Phase 2 of the construction of the new urban park. $1.4 million in private donations funded Phase 1, which included the Science & Arts Art Plaza, remodeling of the freight building, and yes, the 50-foot leg lamp sculpture.

 Learn more about the latest in downtown here.
-For more information on the latest downtown locations and potential incentives, see our property map or contact us.
+For more information on available downtown locations, see our property map or contact us.

 South Chickasha Retail